legumeinfo/microservices/redisearch_loader/README.md

-# Genome Context Viewer search database
+# Genome Context Viewer Redis loader

-The microservices that support the fuzzy search functionality of the GCV client are built on a [Redis](https://redis.io/) database equipped with the [RediSearch](https://oss.redislabs.com/redisearch/) module.
+The microservices that support the GCV client are built on a [Redis](https://redis.io/) database equipped with the [RediSearch](https://oss.redislabs.com/redisearch/) module.
-This directory contains scripts for loading data from a PostgreSQL database configured with the [Chado](http://gmod.org/wiki/Chado_-_Getting_Started) schema into RediSearch indexes.
+This directory contains scripts for loading data into Redis from GFF files or a PostgreSQL database configured with the [Chado](http://gmod.org/wiki/Chado_-_Getting_Started) schema.

 ## Setup

-We assume you have already setup Chado and populated it with your data.

 RediSearch is a module for Redis.
 It can be [installed locally or run via Docker](https://oss.redislabs.com/redisearch/Quick_Start/).